tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/自定义域名（domain）/GET Bucket domain_intl_en.md

 #### Response headers

-This API only returns a common response header.
+This API only returns common response headers.
 For more information, see [Common Response Headers](https://intl.cloud.tencent.com/document/product/436/7729).

 #### Response body